Ropv30/Stuff/README.md

 For people like me who still play once a while competetive with friends on local server.
 This timer has the best replay (ghost) bot plugin, and includes everything you need for a fully functional bhop server.

-I also have 600 bhop maps in one big file, pm if interested..